zhu-rengong/Barotrauma-lua-attempt/docs/manual/installing-lua-for-barotrauma-manually.md

 ### Linux notice
 Sometimes you will get steam initialization errors, most of the time it's because it's missing the linux64/steamclient.so binary, so you can just copy the binary from your steam instalation over to the folder and it should work.

+## Checking if everything is working

+If the commands `reloadlua` or `cl_reloadlua` work, it means you successfully installed the mod.